WolframResearch/WolframClientForPython/docs/intro.rst

 Serialize
 ----------

-This module provides an high level abstraction to represent and serialize arbitrary Wolfram Language expressions.
+The :mod:`~wolframclient.serializers` module provides a high level abstraction to represent and serialize arbitrary Wolfram Language expressions.
 The function :func:`~wolframclient.serializers.export` can serialize a variety of standard Python objects, such as :class:`list`, or :class:`dict`, and provides extensible mechanism for custom classes::

     >>> from wolframclient.serializers import export